Welcome to this blog, in which we will talk about how and where you can find music for a video.

 Right off the bat (cricket seems to be an unintentional theme here), as a general rule, avoid licenced music – by this we mean music by artists we may see on Top of The Tops (what do you mean that show doesn’t air any more?) or on the Radio.
 So the likes of Coldplay, Dua Lipa or anyone like that.

 There are a couple of reasons behind this.
 It becomes very expensive, very quickly.
 Not only this, they tend to date quite quickly.
-As unlikely as it seems now, there was probably a time when we thought ‘Get Lucky’ by Daft Punk and Pharrell Williams (who is seemingly immune to the aging process ironically) would never get old.
+As unlikely as it seems now, there was probably a time when we thought ‘Get Lucky’ by Daft Punk and Pharrell Williams (who is seemingly immune to the ageing process ironically) would never get old.
 How wrong we were.

 What we tend to see quite a lot is people using Google and searching things like ‘licence free music’, ‘royalty free music’ or simply ‘free music for a video’.